Portolá expedition: Two groups by land

 Captain Fernando Rivera, moving north through Baja California, gathered horses and mules from the fragile chain of Catholic missions to supply his overland expedition.
 José de Gálvez had ordered Rivera to requisition horses and mules from the missions without endangering their survival and to give the friars receipts for the number of animals taken; those missions would later get restocked with animals brought over from the Mexican mainland.
 Friar Juan Crespí, selected as chaplain for the Rivera party and diarist for the Franciscan missionaries, traveled for 24 days from Mission La Purísima, approximately 400 mi north to Velicatá, then the northern frontier of Spanish settlement in Baja California.
 There Crespí met up with the Rivera party, which set out from Velicatá on March 24.
-Their mule and horse train, tended by three muleteers, carried 25 leather-jacket soldiers and 42 Baja California Christian Indians (all men).

 Portolà himself led the second land group, which set out from Loreto on March 9.
 Junípero Serra, assigned by José de Gálvez to head the Franciscan missionary team into Alta California, joined the Portolà party as chaplain and diarist.
 The 55-year-old Serra suffered a chronic infection of his left foot and leg, which Portolà believed had now become cancerous.
 He tried to dissuade Serra from joining the expedition, but Serra refused to withdraw; he told Portolà to go ahead, saying he would follow and meet up with Portolà on the frontier.
 Meanwhile, Serra assigned friar Miguel de la Campa from Mission San Ignacio to join the Portolà party.
 The party, driving a supply train and food animals, included 25 leather-jacket soldiers under sergeant José Francisco Ortega; muleteers; artisans; and 44 Christian Indians from Baja California, acting as servants and interpreters to communicate with Indians along the way.
 This group traveled slower than the Rivera party.
 Serra, trekking much of the way on a broken-down mule, finally caught up with Portolà, De la Campa and the other members of their party on May 5, just south of Velicatá.
 Following the trail blazed by the Rivera party, and less burdened by livestock, the Portolà party moved somewhat faster.
 Even so, they had an arduous trek over deserts and through ravines.